Brighton High School (Colorado): History

 Brighton High School, which dates back to the early 20th century, was one of the first comprehensive high schools in Colorado.
-The school has been located in many different facilities over its existence, including its current facilities and what is now the Brighton Heritage Academy.
+The school has been located in many different facilities over its existence, including its current facilities and what is now the Brighton High School & CTE/STEM Center.

 Campus

 Brighton High School is located in the heart of Brighton, Colorado at 270 South 8th Avenue.
 The classrooms are divided into 7 sections: WS (Wall Street), TA (Tech Avenue), SB (South Bulldog Avenue), NB (Main Hall/North Bulldog Avenue), CA (College Avenue), UA (University Avenue), and MOD (Modulars/Math Operations Drive).

 Facilities

 The north hall (NB) of Brighton High School is the original section of the school, built in 1955.
 It is a two-story building which includes Bill Gamble's Gymnasium, a wrestling gymnasium, auditorium, the "Dawg Diner", locker bay, and various classrooms.
 The classrooms in this building serve as the location for most of the students' core classes.
 This section of the school has undergone many renovations, most notably in the late 1970s, early 1990s, and mid-2000s.

 The Comprehensive Learning Center (CLC) is a facility built in 1973 as an additional building, separate from the main high school.
 It was constructed to alleviate overcrowding.
 This one-story building now includes the counseling office, gymnasium, locker rooms, band room, choir room, numerous computer labs, school store, auto shop, locker bay, and more classrooms.
 Classes in the CLC serve mainly as elective courses.
-This building also underwent renovations in the early 1990s and mid-2000s.
+This building also underwent renovations in the early 1990s, mid-2000s, and late 2022.

 A 2006 addition/renovation (B) of the high school relieved the overcrowding, as the school was then at over double capacity.
 The construction of the central hall allowed for a roofed walkway and lobby to connect the north hall to the CLC.
 The renovation included the construction of a lobby, library, main office, drama wing, athletic offices, locker rooms, and weight room.
 Supplementing this addition was the creation of the district's second high school, Prairie View High School.

 Modulars, or "mods," have also been placed on the campus of the school since the 2000s to allow for extra class room.
 The numbers of mods has increased over the years in over to allow for more classroom space, but after the 2006 addition/renovation, the number decreased.
 As the city of Brighton continued to expand, another temporary modular was installed.
 There are currently five mods on school grounds, each containing two classrooms.
 They serve as the location for all math classes, as there is no other room in the other buildings.